microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 #### Azure Cosmos container

 An Azure Cosmos container is the unit of scalability both for provisioned throughput and storage.
 A container is horizontally partitioned and then replicated across multiple regions.
-This allows for the Windows Package Manager application manifests, and database to span multiple Azure regions.
+This allows for the Windows Package Manager package manifests, and database to span multiple Azure regions.

 For more information on Azure Cosmos containers, visit their Docs article: [Azure Cosmos DB resource model](https://docs.microsoft.com/azure/cosmos-db/account-databases-containers-items#azure-cosmos-containers)